Urban/Community Agriculture

 Get Involved with DEUFFC!

 Our monthly e-newsletter is the best way to stay up to date with DEUFFC and it's members.
 These newsletters container event, opportunities, and interesting articles partners!
-Sign up to receive our newsletter here.
+Sign up to receive our newsletter here

 Share and learn about urban ag opportunities and resources, plus connect with other members!

-Our quarterly meetings are when the full DEUFFC membership comes together (or via Zoom) to hear updates from the committee, learn about urban ag topics and/or local projects, and share about their current projects.
+Our quarterly events are when the full DEUFFC membership comes together (or via Zoom) to hear updates from the committee, learn about urban ag topics and/or local projects, and share about their current projects.
 If you are interested in learning more about DEUFFC, this is a great place to start!

 Our committees are small working groups that meet monthly to plan, organize, and execute the many projects and events the DEUFFC is working towards.
 Read below to learn more about each committee.

-Policy Committee: A standing committee which exists to evaluate and improve the way that DEUFFC activities are supported, allowed, and otherwise permitted by political processes.
+• Policy Committee: A standing committee which exists to evaluate and improve the way that DEUFFC activities are supported, allowed, and otherwise permitted by political processes.
 Previously this committee helped introduce a urban agriculture water resolution to Wilmington City Council and is currently working to produce other pieces of legislation that would further support and promote urban agriculture.